Anadyrskie/php-login/README.md

 # PHP Login System
-This is a simple login system for PHP.
+This is a simple self-contained login system for PHP.
 It uses a SQLite database to store user information, and has a simple API key system for use with other applications.
 It comes with a user management panel, and a simple login page.

 ## Usage